yuvalmGS/gigaspaces-wiki-jekyll/sbp/trading-settlement.markdown

 {% endhighlight %}

-Click [here|http://www.gigaspaces.com/wiki/display/XAP8/Elastic+Processing+Unit#ElasticProcessingUnit-MaximumMemoryCapacity] to see how the number of processing containers is dynamically calculated based on the amount of memory.
+Click depanlinkheretengahlinkhttp://www.gigaspaces.com/wiki/display/XAP8/Elastic+Processing+Unit#ElasticProcessingUnit-MaximumMemoryCapacitybelakanglink to see how the number of processing containers is dynamically calculated based on the amount of memory.

 ## Space Document
-A [document store|http://www.gigaspaces.com/wiki/display/XAP8/Document+(Schema-Free)+API] is used for saving matched deals.
+A depanlinkdocument storetengahlinkhttp://www.gigaspaces.com/wiki/display/XAP8/Document+(Schema-Free)+APIbelakanglink is used for saving matched deals.
 This document contains the following items:
 - Deal ID
 - Routing string
 - Buy-side party